-BIM models are heavy and need some special attention before you can load their geometry into Arkio on smartphones and mobile VR devices.
+BIM/CAD models can be heavy and need some special attention before you can load their geometry into Arkio on smartphones and mobile VR devices.
 Here are some steps to keep your models clean so they can be loaded without problems by anyone in your meetings.

-Quest and Quest 2 use a mobile processor so Meta recommends to not to load more than 100.000 polygons on a Quest 1 to keep the experience run at a comfortable 72 fps.
-We ran tests with imported models up to 900.000 polygons but we don't recommend this as performance will be low and the experience can be uncomfortable.
+Quest and Quest 2 use a mobile processor, Meta recommends not loading more than 250.000 polygons on a Quest to keep the experience running at a comfortable 72 fps.
+We ran tests with imported models up to 900.000 polygons but we don't recommend loading this many polygons as the experience can be uncomfortable.
 If you need to view large models on a Quest we recommend turning off your shadows in settings as this will boost performance considerably.

-To prevent mobile devices from crashing when heavy 3D models get loaded or shared in a meeting we added a maximum number of polygons and file size.
-If models exceed the maximum number of polygons the models will only be partially loaded when the maximum file size is exceeded the models will not be loaded as your device will not have enough memory to process this file.
-We recommend keeping your total number of imported triangles in the scene under 450.000 polygons so all devices that Arkio support can load the models in a comfortable experience.
+To prevent mobile devices from crashing we added a maximum number of polygons and file size that can be loaded to Arkio.
+If imports exceed these numbers the models will only be partially loaded, when the maximum file size is exceeded the models will not be loaded as your device will not have enough memory to process this file.
+We recommend keeping your total number of imported triangles in the scene under 450.000 polygons so all supported Arkio devices can load the models in a comfortable experience.